Traumatic Brain Injury — Stress, Anxiety and Thanksgiving, Christmas and New Years Part 3

 The impact of increased stress and sensory overload may result in increased fatigue, impulsivity and misunderstood behavior.
 Ongoing stress and sensory overloads adversely impact the brain injury survivor’s immune system — thus making the brain injury survivor more susceptible to infection and becoming sick.
 I can attest to this reality.
 Consequently, the brain injury survivor needs to pay special attention when they experience ongoing anxiety and stress during the holiday season.

-As hustle and bustle the holiday season contribute to stress and anxiety, expectations contribute to stress and anxiety.
+As hustle and bustle contribute to stress and anxiety during the holiday season, so do family expectations contribute to stress and anxiety.
 These expectations can be linked to repressed disappointments and resentments from past Thanksgiving’s, Christmas’s and New Years’s get together’s with family.
 With increased anxiety and stress abusive behavior may be exhibited by family members.
 These behaviors can be the result of familiar family system roles.

 These roles are frequently re-activated as the nuclear and extended family members interact with one another during Thanksgiving, Christmas and New Years.

 Such roles that can be exhibited by family members are the — Hero, Lost child, Mascot, Scapegoat, Identified Patient.
 These roles may have been given to family members to contain unresolved family pain and to mask family secrets.
 For a further explanation, please read my articles — Traumatic Brain Injury, Family System Roles and Learning to Thrive and Traumatic Brain Injury and the Identified Patient.